 REtipster features products and services we've used, tested, and think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
 Learn more.

-A few years ago, I bought one of these metal address plaques for a rental property I own.
+A few years ago, I bought one of these cool metal address plaques for a rental property I own.

 Was it a smart use of my money – to spend cash on something that simply enhances the aesthetic curb appeal, but doesn't directly put more money in my pocket each month?